Maybe This Time (Michael Martin Murphey song)

 "Maybe This Time" is a song written by Dave Loggins and Randy Goodrum.
 It was first recorded in 1983 by Michael Martin Murphey for his eleventh studio album The Heart Never Lies, released the same year.
 A popular song in the Philippines, it has been covered by various Filipino artists, including Sarah Geronimo in 2014, whose version was used as the theme song for the film of the same title, where Geronimo co-starred.
+And later, the song is also used as the main title theme for the war drama series Pulang Araw, which aired from July 29 to December 27, 2024.

 Sarah Geronimo version

 Filipino singer Sarah Geronimo released "Maybe This Time" through Star Music on May 1, 2014, as the main soundtrack to her film of the same name.
+It was also used as the main title theme for the historical and war drama series Pulang Araw, which aired from July 29 to December 27, 2024, coincidentally the secondary opening theme song is "Kapangyarihan", performed by Ben&Ben featuring SB19.

 Reception

 In a statement relayed to the press by Sunita Kaur, managing director of Spotify for Asia dated August 26, 2014, it revealed its first-ever list of most-streamed artists and songs four months after the platform was launched in the Philippines.
 The song came in as the most-streamed OPM song, while Geronimo came in second as the most streamed local artist, behind Eraserheads.

 During the 2015 Myx Music Awards, Geronimo received the Best Remake award for the recording.